DeflatedPickle/mapwriter/README.md

-mapwriter
+MiniMap(Forked from MapWriter)
 =========

+Now You Can See Teammates!

-MapWriter: A minimap mod for Minecraft
+ A minimap mod for Minecraft

 Instructions for development: